callanfox/Airline-Booking-System/README.md

 # Airline-Booking-System
 Booking system for airline (Java).

-See Airline-Booking-System/src for source files.
+See src folder for source files.

-Program packaged in Airline-Booking-System/Airline_Booking_System.jar
+Program packaged in Airline_Booking_System.jar

-SQL dump for MySQL DB: Airline-Booking-System/Dump20160824.sql login: root/password
+SQL dump for MySQL DB: Dump20160824.sql login: root/password

-Note: Airline-Booking-System/Locations.txt and Airline-Booking-System/Flights.txt need to be imported before bookings can be made.
+Note: Locations.txt and Flights.txt need to be imported before bookings can be made.